whamcloud/Online-Help/docs/Introduction_1_0.md

 <a id="1.6"></a>
 ## Access the Dashboard from a smart phone or tablet

-You can access the Intel® Manager for Lustre GUI from your smart phone or tablet.
+You can access the Manager for Lustre GUI from your smart phone or tablet.
 To access the GUI from your smart phone or tablet, your device needs to be running the latest version of Chrome or Firefox browser:

-1. Point your device's browser to the manager server running the Intel® Manager for Lustre software.
+1. Point your device's browser to the manager server running the Manager for Lustre software.
 The window is responsive to fit within the display area.
 2. To view the menu bar, click ![md_Graphics/mobile_button.png][f1.12].
 The menu bar is now displayed vertically along the left side of the window.
 2.